 The SYCAMORE trial was stopped early after 90 patients been randomized because efficacy analysis met the pre-specified statistical stopping guidelines 2

-The safety and efficacy of HUMIRA were evaluated in 2 randomized, multicenter, double-masked, placebo-controlled trials (VISUAL l and VISUAL ll) of adult patients with NI uveitis.1*
+The safety and efficacy of HUMIRA were evaluated in 2 randomized, multicenter, double-masked, placebo-controlled trials (VISUAL l and VISUAL ll) of adult patients with NI uveitis.1,3,4*

-- Patients received placebo or HUMIRA at an initial dose of 80 mg followed by 40 mg every other week starting one week after the initial dose
+Adult patients received placebo or HUMIRA at an initial dose of 80 mg followed by 40 mg every other week starting one week after the initial dose.1,3,4

 The primary efficacy endpoint in both VISUAL I and VISUAL II was time to treatment failure.1

-VISUAL I evaluated 217 adult patients with active disease in at least 1 eye while being treated with oral prednisone at a dose of 10 to 60 mg/day for 2 weeks or longer.1,2
+VISUAL I evaluated 217 adult patients with active disease in at least 1 eye while being treated with oral prednisone at a dose of 10 to 60 mg/day for 2 weeks or longer.1,3

-VISUAL II evaluated 226 adult patients with inactive NI uveitis* while being treated with oral prednisone 10 to 35 mg/day for ≥28 days at baseline.1,2
+VISUAL II evaluated 226 adult patients with inactive NI uveitis* while being treated with oral prednisone 10 to 35 mg/day for ≥28 days at baseline.1,4

 Patients treated with HUMIRA are at increased risk for developing serious infections that may lead to hospitalization or death.
 Most patients who developed these infections were taking concomitant immunosuppressants such as methotrexate or corticosteroids.

 Discontinue HUMIRA if a patient develops a serious infection or sepsis.